Terry Matthews: Honours

-On 10 June 1994, he was appointed an Officer of the Order of the British Empire (OBE) for services to the communications industry.
+Matthews was appointed an Officer of the Order of the British Empire (OBE) in the 1994 Birthday Honours for services to the communications industry.

-In 1998, he was elected as a Fellow of the Royal Academy of Engineering.
+In 1998, he was elected as a Fellow of the Royal Academy of Engineering (FREng).

-On 16 June 2001, he was conferred the honour of Knight Bachelor in the Queen's Birthday Honours for services to Industry and to Wales.
-He was knighted by HM The Queen at an investiture in Buckingham Palace.
+On 16 June 2001, he was made a Knight Bachelor in the 2001 Birthday Honours for services to Industry and to Wales.

-Matthews has received honorary doctorates from the University of Wales (Glamorgan and Swansea) and Carleton University.
-In 2006, he was awarded an Honorary Degree (Doctor of Engineering) from the University of Bath.
+Matthews has received honorary doctorates from the University of Wales (Glamorgan and Swansea), Carleton University. and the University of Bath in 2006.

-In 2011, he was appointed Patron of the Cancer Stem Cell Research Institute at Cardiff University.
+In 2011, he was appointed patron of the Cancer Stem Cell Research Institute at Cardiff University.

-On 29 December 2017, he was appointed an Officer of the Order of Canada (OC) for his exceptional achievements as a high-tech entrepreneur and investor, and for his contributions to community development through charitable endeavours.
-He was invested by the Governor General of Canada at Rideau Hall on 20 November 2018.
+In December 2017, he was appointed an Officer of the Order of Canada (OC) in the 2018 Canadian honours, for his achievements as a high-tech entrepreneur and investor, and for his contributions to community development through charitable endeavours.
+He was invested by the Governor General of Canada in November 2018.

 Personal life

 His daughter, Karen, is executive director at Wesley Clover Parks.
-His son Owen lives in Victoria, British Columbia, is a General Partner at Wesley Clover, and is founder and chairman of the Alacrity Foundation.
+His son Owen lives in Victoria, British Columbia, is a general partner at Wesley Clover, and is founder and chairman of the Alacrity Foundation.
 His youngest son Trevor is an actor, founder and CEO of Brookstreet Pictures.